haowenz/FEM/README.md

 If you use FEM, please cite [Fast and efficient short read mapping based on a succinct hash index](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2094-5).

 ## Contacts
-Weiguo Liu <br />
-Email: weiguo.liu@sdu.edu.cn

 Haowen Zhang <br />
 Email: hwzhang@gatech.edu

 We welcome any bug report and suggestion.
+Please start an issue in the repo.